iomedhealth/OMOPAnalyticsGuide/_data_and_methodology/index.md

 # Data and Methodology

-This section will contain details about the data sources and the methodologies used in the IOMED Real World Evidence Summer School.
+This section will contain details about the data sources and the methodologies used in the IOMED Data Space Platform.